 Talos Is The Skrull Leader (And Nick Fury's Boss)

-The leader of the Skrull forces on Earth is Talos, a master-spy with his own inscrutable purposes.
-Played by Ben Mendelsohn, Talos has infiltrated S.H.I.E.L.D., and in his human form has taken on the role of Nick Fury's boss.
+The leader of the Skrull forces is Talos, a master-spy with his own inscrutable purposes.
+Played by Ben Mendelsohn, Talos starts Captain Marvel by kidnapping Vers, and later infiltrates S.H.I.E.L.D. by taking on the form of Nick Fury's boss.
+However, this is all in aid of finding the Tesseract and saving his people - and family.

-While the character is lifted straight from the comics, he appears to have been heavily adapted; the comic book version was a Skrull who was born without the ability to shapeshift, and who became even more ruthless in his efforts to prove his worth to his people as a result.
+While the character is lifted straight from the comics, he has been heavily adapted; the comic book version of Talos was a Skrull who was born without the ability to shapeshift and who became even more ruthless in his efforts to prove his worth to his people as a result.
 Nicknamed "Talos the Untamed," he lost his reputation after he was captured by the Kree during the Kree-Skrull War, and was unwilling to commit ritual suicide rather than evade capture.

-Page 2 of 2: The Kree, Supreme Intelligence, Yon-Rogg, And Starforce May Be Captain Marvel Villains Too
+Page 2 of 2: The Kree, Supreme Intelligence, Yon-Rogg, And Starforce Are Captain Marvel's Real Villains

 - Captain Marvel (2019) release date: Mar 08, 2019